The perfect cone compactification of quotients of type IV domains: Compactifications

 \begin{remark} In the next section we give a concrete example for which the theorem holds. \end{remark}

-\begin{proof} \begin{sloppypar} Thanks to \cite{Mat02}, Proposition 4-4-4 the notion of klt singularities is local in the analytic category, therefore we may prove the statement for an open cover in the analytic topology.
+\begin{proof} \begin{sloppypar} Thanks to \cite{Mat02}, Proposition 4-4-4 the notion of klt singularities is local in the analytic category, therefore we may prove the statement for an open covering in the analytic topology.